-It is part of the , series and is a This fantasy is a paperback edition that was published by HarperTorch on February 2nd 2000 and has 241 pages.
+It is part of the , series and is a fantasy that was published by HarperTorch on February 2nd 2000 and has 241 pages.

 Explore it on Goodreads or Amazon.

-Other books by this author include Wee Free Men, The Color of Magic, A Hat Full of Sky, Wintersmith, I Shall Wear Midnight, Sourcery, Eric, Equal Rites, Mort, The Shepherd's Crown, Wyrd Sisters, Pyramids, Guards!
+Other books by this author which I have reviewed include Wee Free Men, The Color of Magic, A Hat Full of Sky, Wintersmith, I Shall Wear Midnight, Sourcery, Eric, Equal Rites, Mort, The Shepherd's Crown, Wyrd Sisters, Pyramids, Guards!
 Guards!, Moving Pictures, Small Gods, A Blink of the Screen, Reaper Man

 Second in the Rincewind subseries and the overall Discworld series and revolving around Rincewind the Wizzard.
 If you’re interested, there is a chronological listing of the Discworld books on my website.

 Every once in awhile, ya need a book that will stimulate your brain while you ROFLYAO, and The Light Fantastic is a fascinating bridge novel that will require your using the loo as it explains Rincewind’s lack of magic and exposes the idiocy of Unseen U.

 I’m late come to Sir Terry’s Discworld series, and it is a crazy world he’s created.
 One of parody of our contemporary world and drawing on myths, folklore, and fairy tales from a variety of cultures as well as a variety of authors.
 Talk about turning the clichés on their heads…

 I do love the start of The Light Fantastic.
 Well, it is only the start as Pratchett’s style of writing and sense of fun wends its way consistently throughout the entire story.
 One page alone will yield a ton of wildly varying ideas and hysterical pokes at our society.
 It’ll keep you grinning away as the story unfolds.